MuhammedM294/waterseg/README.md

  The fourth dataset combines the RGB SAR image (with VV, VH, and VV/VH bands) with the DEM data.
 This dataset provides a comprehensive representation by integrating SAR imagery, polarization information, and terrain features.

-## Challenges <a name="challenge"></a>
-1. The similarity of intensity values of water bodies and the surrounding land cover of the desert, always leads to the misclassification of many land pixels as water bodies.
-This is the main reason for integrating the elevation information.
-2. Limited training data: The imagery acquisition platform, Sentinel-1B, was taken out of service at the end of 2021.
-As a result, there have been no available images of the lakes of Toushka since the beginning of 2022.
-3. Annotation Difficulty: SAR imagery is difficult to interpret, so the process of annotating the satellite imagery to prepare the datasets for training and evaluation was challenging and time-consuming.

 ## Results Analysis <a name="res_analsis"></a>